 Book a meeting with one of Abena’s in-house nurses/skin care specialist for hands-on guide to how we can help reduce IAD in your facility.

-With the right skin care regimen and incontinence care routines, IAD can be prevented.
-Or, if identified early and accurately, IAD can be reduced and cured.
+With the right skin care regimen and continence care routines, IAD can be prevented.